Advertisement

 Your family and friends might not know that you’re grappling with uncertainty.
 But they won’t be able to support you unless you tell them how you’re feeling.
 “People who put on a brave face often struggle because they don’t ask for the help they need,” says Tees.
 “It’s important to recognize that this is a different time in your life; you’re allowed to ask for help.”

 “It can also save months of anxiety if you tell your oncologist about your concerns,” he adds.
-He or she might be able to put your worries to rest by simply explaining your prognosis or an upcoming test more clearly.
+They might be able to put your worries to rest by simply explaining your prognosis or an upcoming test more clearly.
 They can also refer you to a counselor to identify and address any harmful thought patterns you’re experiencing.
 Joining an online or in-person support group can let you meet others with similar experiences and find comfort in sharing your stories.

 The most important thing you can do is to ask for help when you need it.
 You don’t have to face the uncertainty alone, says Tees.